MikeAbner/nile/README.md

 3. Don't mess with app/views/layouts/application.html.erb or you might end up deep in the bowels of Rails trying to troubleshoot

-4. Feel free to add any additional javascript or css files if you want, but know that you might have to fight with Rails alittle to get them working.
+4. Feel free to add any additional javascript or css files if you want, but know that you might have to fight with Rails a little to get them working.

 ## Evaluation

 It's always important to know how you are going to be evaluated.
-What we are going to look for are pretty straightforward.
+What we look for is pretty straightforward.

 1. Does the layout match the mock as closely as possible?
 Is the CSS well organized?